w3c/w3c-website-templates-bundle/docs/templates/tr.md

 Maturity statues are contained in `span` elements with the following class, `.maturity-level`.
 Additionally, we use the following classes to further qualify statuses:

 - Standard: Add `.maturity-level--highlighted` (previously: Recommendation)
-- All standards which are in progress: only `maturity-level`
+- All standards which are in progress: only `.maturity-level`
 - Note: Add `.maturity-level--note`

 #### Standard